NINE GREAT TREKS IN GEORGIA FOR THE EVERY TYPE OF HIKER

 When you climb above the treeline, some beautiful views of the mountains will open up.
 Trek ends near Black rocks lake, lying at the elevation of 2800 meters.

-Also, in 2016, the another trail was opened to the lake so now you don't have to return the same way you arrived.
+Also, in 2016, another trail was opened to the lake so now you don't have to return the same way you arrived.

 Recommended for: Hikers looking not only for natural sights but also for wildlife.
 Distance: 45 km Duration: 3 days